anthonysaoud/anthonysaoud/README.md

-- 👋 Hi, I’m @anthonysaoud, the jack of all trades and the master of none...yet.
 - 👀 I’m interested in learning how to build awesome web apps that help businesses operate more efficiently.
 - 🌱 I’m currently learning react.js, Node, and Monkey C